-We identified respondents with asthma in two ways.
-First, we used self-reported doctor diagnoses of the condition (asthma).
-As part of the CAPI interview, respondents were shown a card with a list of various chronic conditions, of which one is asthma, and are asked: "Has your doctor ever told you that you have any of the following conditions?".
+('asthma').
+As part of the CAPI interview, respondents were shown a card with a list of various chronic conditions, one of which is asthma, and were asked: 'Has your doctor ever told you that you have any of the following conditions?"
 The binary responses to this question were used as a dependent variable in the econometric models in this study.
-However, since self-reported data can be subject to recall bias, we also used an alternative identification method based on whether respondents regularly used medications with a therapeutic purpose in the management of respiratory conditions (medications).
+However, since self-reported data can be subject to recall bias, we also used an alternative identification method based on whether respondents regularly used medications with a therapeutic purpose in the management of respiratory conditions ('medications').
 The set of medications used by each respondent was recorded by interviewers at the CAPI interview.
 These medications were subsequently classified by their World Health Organisation Anatomical Therapeutic Chemical Classification System codes.
-Class R03 in this system comprises medications for use in the treatment of obstructive airway diseases (OAD), including adrenergic agents such as salbutamol, inhaled corticosteroids, anticholinergics, and leukotriene receptor antagonists.
+Class R03 in this system comprises medications for use in the treatment of obstructive airway diseases (OAD), including adrenergic agents such as salbutamol, inhaled corticosteroids, anticholinergics and leukotriene receptor antagonists.
 A binary indicator of whether or not respondents were taking any such medications was used in our analysis as a second indicator for asthma.